 Private Investigator/Private Detective

 A private investigator (PI) or private detective (PD) works to gather information for a client.
 The client can be an individual, a group, an organization, or a business.
 Private investigators may investigate a number of issues relating to personal, financial, or legal matters.
-In Ohio, private investigators must be licensed by the state’s Private Investigator Security Guard Services.
+In Ohio, private investigators must be licensed by the state’s department of Private Investigator Security Guard Services.
 PIs and PDs in Ohio must:

 - Have no felony convictions within the past three years